beaurancourt/blog/markdown/warcraft-design-evolution.md

 pressing 3-4 buttons in a deterministic rotation.
 Now, they might be handling random buffs that affect their rotations, 2-4 different buttons that have high lowest-common-denominator cooldowns that all need to be pressed when available.
-(For example, consider an ability with a 7-second cooldown and another ability with a 10).
+(Exercise for the reader: work out how many game-states pressing an ability with a 7-second cooldown and another ability with a 10-second cooldown produces with a 1.5 global. off-off, 5.5-off, 4-8.5, off-4.5, 5.5-3, 2.5-off, etc).
 They gave the classes unique resources (sometimes multiple) to manage - you'd be building one resource while spending another (runes/runic power, combo points/energy).

 The result for each class is that figuring out what the next button you should press often ended up looking like: